-Pursuant to the 2020 PIPE Financing, on March 4, 2020 the Company issued an aggregate of 2,467,724 shares of common stock at a purchase price of \$10.50 per share, 3,199 shares of Series B-1 Convertible Preferred Stock, or the Series B-1 Shares, at a purchase price of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of up to 3,198,942 shares of common stock, and 524 shares of Series B-2 Convertible Preferred Stock, or the Series B-2 Shares, at a purchase price of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of up to 523,809 shares of common stock, for aggregate gross proceeds of approximately \$65.0 million.
-Each Series B-1 Share and Series B-2 Share will be convertible into 1,000 shares of the Company's common stock, subject to conditions and adjustment as provided in the Certificate of Designation of Preferences, Rights and Limitations of Series B-1 Convertible Preferred Stock and the Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock, respectively.
+Pursuant to the 2020 PIPE Financing, on March 4, 2020 the Company issued an aggregate of 2,467,724 shares of common stock at a purchase price of \$10.50 per share, 3,199 shares of Series B-1 Convertible Preferred Stock, or the Series B-1 Shares, at a purchase price of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of up to 3,198,942 shares of common stock, and 524 shares of Series B-2 Convertible Preferred Stock, or the Series B-10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof, which will be convertible into an aggregate of \$10.50 per share of common stock issuable upon conversion thereof.
+Series B-1 Share and Series B-2 Share will be convertible into 1,000 shares of the Company's common stock, subject to conditions and adjustment as provided in the Certificate of Designation of Preferences, Rights and Limitations of Series B-1 Convertible Preferred Stock and the Certificate of Designation of Preferences, Rights and Limitations of Series B-2 Convertible Preferred Stock, respectively.